Brochures Brochures

 Osprey Reef Diving Coral Expeditions Northern Australia

-Horn Island Arrival: As we set off on our final Xplorer ride, our incredible adventure of Australia’s North comes to an end.
-At 8:00 am we arrive at Horn Island, with the option for a post-cruise tour.
+Horn Island Arrival: This morning we disembark Coral Discoverer and set off on our final Xplorer ride, as our incredible adventure of Australia’s north comes to an end.
+At 8:00 am we arrive at Horn Island, where a complimentary post cruise transfer to the airport or local accommodation will be available.
 There are daily flights to Cairns from Horn Island Airport.
 These are not included in the cruise fare.

 This itinerary is an indication of the destinations we visit and activities on offer.
 Throughout the expedition we may make changes to the itinerary as necessary to maximise your expeditionary experience.
 Allowances may be made for seasonal variations, weather, tidal conditions, and any other event that may affect the operation of the vessel.
 Coral Expeditions suggests that you do not arrive on the day of embarkation or depart on the day of disembarkation due to any changes that may occur in scheduling.